Yesterday we had a training day out at

 What got me was how inadequate I felt to guide and how protective I felt about my partner.
 I was wanting to yell at the person with the bottle that if they didn't stop making that awful noise I was going to hurt them.
 But, inside me I knew that probably wasn't a good idea.

-One of the cool things about Coventry volunteers is that we all get that all of us are special needs in some way or the other.
+all of us are special needs in some way or the other.
 We all have situations or physical difficulties that make us function differently, that cloud our thinking sometimes.
 Now we get it a little bit more.

 And, if you want to take it in a traditional spiritual direction: We have to concentrate on God's voice when we're walking through our mine fields.
 The great news for us is that He will always be at our elbow and He will always be calm.